What you should know

-Coordination with American Indian tribes on energy infrastructure projects has evolved over the past few years through industry experiences, tribal interactions, agency and governmental actions, and our own attentiveness to addressing their unique concerns and questions regarding energy development.
+Engagement with Native American tribes on energy infrastructure projects has evolved over the past few years through industry experiences, agency and governmental actions, and our own attentiveness to addressing their unique concerns and questions regarding energy development.

-In many areas where Dominion Energy does business, Native American tribes have community, religious and cultural ties that may intersect with company interests.
-Each tribe has its own laws, procedures and guidelines governing activities on tribal lands and ancestral interests.
-Dominion Energy’s policy is to engage with tribes in the early stages — and regardless of their federal-recognition status — as part of project outreach and communications.
+In many areas where our company does business, Native American tribes have community, religious and cultural ties that may intersect with company interests.
+Our aim is to meaningfully engage with tribes — regardless of recognition status — to develop robust and lasting working relationships.

-For Dominion Energy, engagement means more than simply listening to what someone has to say.
-Whenever a project has the potential to affect the rights or resources of Native people, Dominion Energy will work directly with the tribe to fully understand their concerns, and determine appropriate measures to avoid or minimize our impacts.
+For us, engagement means more than simply listening to what someone has to say.
+Whenever a project has the potential to affect the rights or resources of a tribal community, Dominion Energy will work directly with them to fully understand their concerns, and determine appropriate measures to avoid or minimize our impacts.
+We are also working to support Native American vendor and employment opportunities in the communities where we operate.

-To ensure a focus on meaningful tribal outreach, Dominion Energy has a designated advisor role responsible for leading engagement with Native tribes to ensure proactive, consistent efforts across our footprint.
+To ensure a focus on meaningful tribal outreach, the company has a designated advisor role responsible for leading engagement with Native tribes to ensure proactive, consistent efforts across our footprint.